 An unprecedented sanctions regime

 For as long as Russia continues to brutally attack Ukraine, there must be consequences.
-Germany and its European partners have responded by imposing massive and unprecedented sanctions: cutting Russia off from international financial markets, substantial export bans, especially in the spheres of advanced technology, industry and energy, a price cap for Russian oil exports to third countries, wide-ranging import bans, e.g. on Russian coal, petroleum, iron and steel products, as well as gold, severe measures targeting Russia’s aviation sector, and sanctions targeting Russia’s President Putin, Foreign Minister Lavrov, other government decision-makers and the network of oligarchs that supports them.
+Germany and its European partners have responded by imposing massive and unprecedented sanctions: cutting Russia off from international financial markets, substantial export bans, especially in the spheres of advanced technology, industry and energy, a price cap for Russian oil exports to third countries, wide-ranging import bans, e.g. on Russian coal, petroleum, iron and steel products, as well as gold and diamonds from Russia, tough measures targeting Russia’s aviation sector, and sanctions targeting Russia’s President Putin, Foreign Minister Lavrov, further political and military decision-makers, war criminals, propagandists and the network of oligarchs that supports them.

 For more on the sanctions that are currently in effect, click here.